HomeSpecialties › Pathology

 Selection criteria & how to apply

-There's no national selection round for pathology, so this section works differently from the surgical or physician pathways.
-Entry is employment-based: you secure a salaried registrar post in an RCPA-accredited laboratory — public or private — and then register with the College within two months of starting.
-Posts are advertised through state and territory health services and State Training Network coordinators, and some jurisdictions run a coordinated 'Scheme' to match applicants to posts.
-The College's selection guideline recommends a structured interview panel (which must include an RCPA nominee), reference checks and a merit-based ranked list, and lists the qualities panels should weigh — but it publishes no numeric scoring weightings, leaving the actual scoring to each local panel.
-The recommended criteria are therefore shown below as qualities assessed, not as percentages:
+There's no national selection round.
+Entry is employment-based: you secure a salaried registrar post in an RCPA-accredited laboratory — public or private — and register with the College within two months of starting.
+Posts are advertised through health services and State Training Network coordinators, and some jurisdictions run a coordinated 'Scheme' to match applicants to posts.
+The College's guideline recommends a structured interview panel (including an RCPA nominee), reference checks and a merit-based ranked list, but publishes no numeric weightings — scoring is left to each local panel.
+The recommended criteria are shown below as qualities assessed, not percentages:

 Professionalism, ethics & communicationAssessed